 Facebook has always been in news, be its new features, growing business or because of the man himself.
 The social-media platform has always managed to catch the top lines through its affirmative and productive news.
-But from past few months, actually for more than a year now, Facebook is in headlines for all negative reasons.
-Since the news of company’s data breach involving Cambridge Analytica broke, problems for Mark Zuckerberg don’t seem to end.
-Recently, Facebook owned Instagram reported a bug that exposed users’ password.
+But from past few months, actually, for more than a year now, Facebook is in headlines for all negative reasons.
+Since the news of the company’s data breach involving Cambridge Analytica broke, problems for Mark Zuckerberg don’t seem to end.
+Recently, Facebook-owned Instagram reported a bug that exposed users’ password.

 On 15th Nov’18, Instagram notified its users about the security glitch in the ‘Download Your Data’ tool.
 To quote the statement of an Instagram spokesperson, the bug was “discovered internally and affected a very small number of people”.
 As per a report by The Information, the statement was released on 16th Nov’18.
 The reported flaw was that users’ password was being displayed in URL when they downloaded their data through the tool.

 The ‘Download your Data’ feature was rolled out by the company in April month.
 The tool was introduced in order to implement the General Data Protection Regulation (GDPR) compliance by European lawmakers.
 As per updates released by Instagram, the vulnerability has been fixed, yet the company has requested users to change their passwords for safety purpose.
 Agreeing with the updates by Instagram; Facebook also assured that Instagram has deleted any logged passwords.

 As per Chet Wisniewski, a principal research scientist at security firm Sophos, bugs like these occur when passwords were stored somewhere inside Instagram in plain text format.
 He further added that, if proper encryption techniques had been implemented, vulnerabilities like these would not have surfaced.